18F/health-tracking-course/collections/_rubric/pf-high-1.md

     - How long do engineers have to make sure their features are ready for release?
     - Is there ever any question about when new versions will be released?
     - Chuck talks about *beta* and *alpha* versions; how often do they release these versions to people?
+overview: |
+    Procurement flexibility is where the money meets the work.
+And, to understand that, we need to track progress.
+How are deadlines chosen?
+Who chooses them?
+Why?
+What stories are told when deadlines are hit, and what stories are told when deadlines are missed?
+dimension: pf1.1
 ---